Juventus complete €18.5m permanent move for USMNT star McKennie | Goal.com

 Juventus have confirmed they have completed a deal to sign Weston McKennie on a permanent basis from Schalke.

-The USMNT midfielder had been on loan with Andrea Pirlo's side although has impressed enough to convince the Serie A giants to make the move permanent, for an initial €18.5 million (£16m/$22m) fee.
+The USMNT midfielder had been on loan with Andrea Pirlo's side, although he has impressed enough to convince the Serie A giants to make the move permanent, for an initial €18.5 million (£16m/$22m) fee.

 McKennie has made 31 appearances in all competitions for Juve in the 2020-21 season, scoring five goals.